maickrau/ribotin/README.md

 - `variant-graph.gfa`: `graph.gfa` filtered only to the consensus path and the variant paths in `variants.txt`.
 - `variants.vcf`: A list of variants supported by at least 3 reads.
 Variant IDs match `variants.txt`
 - `annotation.gff3`: Annotations lifted over from a previous reference.
 Only if using parameters `--annotation-reference-fasta` and `--annotation-gff3`
+- `ont-alns.gaf`: Aligned paths of ultralong ONT reads to `variant-graph.gfa`.
+Only if including ultralong ONT reads.
+- `loops.fa`: A list of individual rDNA morphs found in the ultralong ONT reads.
+Only if including ultralong ONT reads.
+- `morphs.fa`: A list of rDNA morph consensuses and their abundances.
+Only if including ultralong ONT reads.